Personal Bitcoin Self-Custody Guidance

 No inheritance or recovery plan

 Without clear documentation, your Bitcoin may be permanently inaccessible to your family or estate.
-This is a common and underestimated oversight.

-Counterfeit or poorly sourced hardware
+Counterfeit hardware

 Hardware device failure